Publisher pauses release of new Philip Roth biography - WTMJ

 “These allegations are serious.
 In light of them, we have decided to pause the shipping and promotion of ‘Philip Roth: The Biography’ pending any further information that may emerge,” according to a statement provided Wednesday to The Associated Press by W.W.
 Norton & Company.

 Bailey, who has denied any wrongdoing, has already been dropped by his literary agency, the Story Factory.
-Bailey was a middle school teacher in New Orleans in the 1990s, and numerous former students have spoken out recently, alleging inappropriate and manipulative behavior at the time and saying he later pursued sexual relationships.
+Bailey was an English teacher at the Lusher Middle School in New Orleans in the 1990s.
+Numerous former students have spoken out recently, alleging inappropriate and manipulative behavior at the time and saying he later pursued sexual relationships.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.